amcaplan/amcaplan.github.io/source/_posts/blog/2014-02-19-lessons-from-a-failed-successful-gem.markdown

 - failure
 - gems
 - Ruby
+twitter:
+  description: One new developer's experience with the process of building and publishing a Ruby gem.
 ---

 One of our mottos at Flatiron is "Celebrate failure."
 We aren't trying to get it right immediately - it's all about trying something, making it work, and then improving on it.